 Enjoying the day on the water with family and friends is one of life’s greatest pleasures.
 But boaters must consider the risks and take safety precautions to keep a perfect day from turning into a nightmare.
 Boat drivers must obey the laws of boating and be properly prepared before entering the water.

-If you or a loved one have been involved in a boating accident in North Carolina, contact us today for a free legal consultation.
+If you or a loved one have been involved in a boating accident in North Carolina, call the Asheville personal injury attorneys at Fisher Stark, P.A. today at 828-505-4300.